Purpose

 Blastomycosis

-Blastomycosis is an infection caused by the fungus Blastomyces dermatitidis.
+Blastomycosis is a pulmonary, cutaneous or disseminated infection caused by the fungus Blastomyces dermatitidis (B. dermatitidis).
 This fungus exists in mold form in the environment; it produces microscopic fungal spores, particularly in moist soil and in decomposing matter such as wood and leaves.

 Brucellosis

 Brucellosis occurs commonly in areas without effective public health and domestic animal health programs.
-The areas with the highest risk include the Mediterranean area, Eastern Europe, Africa, the Middle East, Asia, Mexico, and South and Central America.
 The biggest risk comes from consuming unpasteurized milk and milk products, which tends to be more common outside of the U.S.A but is also becoming more common all over North America as well.

 Congenital Syphilis